-The Orange County Convention Center is the epicenter of Orlando's convention/group meeting market, with over 2million square feet of meeting space.
+The Orange County Convention Center is the epicenter of Orlando's convention/group meeting market, with over 2- million square feet of meeting space.
 Each year the convention center hosts some of the largest conventions and trade shows in the group meeting industry.
-In the 2019-2020 fiscal year, events included were the AHR Expo, IAAPA Expo, American Society of Hematology 2019, PGA 2020 Merchandise Show and Microsoft Corporation Ignite 2019.
-The 79 events hosted at the OCCC were attended by 667,000 people.
-These included 46 private convention/tradeshows, 21 meetings and banquets, and 12 consumer and public ticketed events.
+In the 2020-2021 fiscal year, events included were the USA Volleyball Sunshine Classic, Florida Volleyball Challenge, AAU Jr. National Volleyball Championships, Megacon Orlando and Orlando Splash & Girls National Championships.
+The 119 events hosted at the OCCC were attended by 730,000 people.
+These included private convention/tradeshows, 35 meetings and banquets, and 15 consumer and public ticketed events.